Will the Father ever shun His children? ∙

 20 You will show us your faithfulness and unfailing love as you promised . . .

-Shunning is an act of social rejection, or emotional distance.
+Shunning is to deliberately avoid someone.
+It is an act of social rejection and abandonment.
+Often it includes renouncing and separating.
 All social interaction with a shunned individual is cut off.
 Shunning is not the same as banishment.
 Banishment or exile is physical isolation or separation.
 Shunning is social isolation.
-Shunning is the consequence of violating accepted rules and standards
+Shunning is the consequence of violating accepted rules and standards.

 Will the Father ever shun His children?
-Can a sheep of the Father’s flock exhaust his patience?
+Can a sheep that belongs to the Father’s flock exhaust His patience?
 Absolutely not!
-The heart of the Father is infinitely filled with mercy, patience, and kindness!
-His lovingkindness and grace overflow and burst forth in response to sin.
+The heart of the Father is infinite in mercy, patience, and kindness!
+Infinite mercy can never be exhausted!
+In response to sin, His lovingkindness and grace overflow and burst forth.